-2018-2019 is a Unitarian Universalist Identity year in Religious Education!
+2019-2020 is a “Living Our Faith Tradition” year in Religious Education!
 We are using the following UUA Tapestry of Faith curricula:

-Of course we incorporate multigenerational worship, social action opportunities, and whole congregation social events!
+Of course we incorporate multigenerational worship, social action opportunities, and whole congregation social events as well!

 We are always looking for volunteers to help us open our minds, expand our loving hearts, and extend our helping hands in Religious Education and beyond!
 Contact Director of Religious Education, Darlene Anderson-Alexander, today (darlene.dre.stamford